-- 3.2.2 Assist MVRTA in Monitoring FTA Areas of Compliance: MVPC Staff will assist the MVRTA in monitoring 17 areas of compliance, including Grant Administration, Maintenance reviews, EEO policy implementation, Procurement, and Civil Rights areas, that are included as part of FTA's Triennial Review of the Authority. - 3.2.3 Commuter Rail Evaluation: Under this task, MVPC will examine the recommendations of Rail Vision and identify the impacts they will have on the Merrimack Valley region.
+- 3.2.2 Assist MVRTA in Monitoring FTA Areas of Compliance: MVPC Staff will assist the MVRTA in monitoring 17 areas of compliance, including Grant Administration, Maintenance reviews, EEO policy implementation, Procurement, and Civil Rights areas, which are included as part of FTA's Triennial Review of the Authority. - 3.2.3 Commuter Rail Evaluation: Under this task, MVPC will examine the recommendations of Rail Vision and identify the impacts they will have on the Merrimack Valley region.
 Related to this, MVPC staff will continue to examine commuter rail issues in the Valley that are of interest to local officials and residents. - 3.2.4 Housing and Transit: MVPC will continue to refine and update its housing data layer so that it reflects existing housing.
 MVPC will provide technical assistance to MPO member communities related to MBTA communities legislation, smart growth, and transit-oriented development in order to emphasize the transit connections.
 This information can also be used to assist the Authority in possibly modifying its routes to better accommodate the often transit-dependent population that reside in these facilities. - 3.2.5 NTD Counts and APC Certifications: MVPC will support the MVRTA with the 100% APC counts, which includes monitoring and certifications of APC accuracy. - 3.2.6 Implementation of Bus Stops: Assist the MVRTA with implementation of regular bus stops throughout the system and bus shelters. - 3.2.7 Service Planning and Transit Hub Changes: Assist MVRTA with service planning and changes to its transit hubs in both Lawrence and Haverhill. - 3.2.8 Mapping/Analysis of MVRTA Fixed Route Boarding/Alighting Data: With the installation of APCs on all its fixed route buses and commuter coaches expected to be completed in the near future, the Authority will be able to generate a wealth of data on the precise locations of each boarding and alighting passenger.
-Staff will assist the MVRTA in analyzing and mapping this data.
+Staff will assist the MVRTA in analyzing and mapping this data. - 3.2.9 ARPA Route Planning Grant: The MVRTA will receive \$450,000 in funding through the American Rescue Plan Act of 2021 to conduct a planning study on restoring transit services and addressing the effects of COVID-19 and its changing demographics.
+While this UPWP contains this full amount, work on this project is anticipated to be conducted over three years.

 2022 2023

 Task(s) Oct Nov Dec Jan Feb Mar Apr May Jun Jul Aug Sep

 Technical Assistance

 FTA Areas of Compliance

 Commuter Rail Eval. •

 Aff.
 Housing & Transit •

 NTD Counts

 Implement Bus Stops •

 Hub Change Planning

 Boarding/Alighting Data •

+ARPA Route Planning

+D • •